feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

 ## I. A Much Simpler Solution:

 As mentioned in Step 3.II.a, there's another way to achieve requirement 1.
 Instead of chaining T and R's answers with each other, we chain them to themselves!
-This way, F and F double flips are the same as T and T. The question can be asked as "would you answer 'da' to the question ..."
+After all, F and F double flip is the same as T and T. The question can be asked as "would you answer 'da' to the question ..."

 The good thing about this is that since we don't need to consider the situation where we are asking the random god, the god we are asking can always be treated as non-random.
 Therefore, we don't need to group this god with another god, and the question becomes much simpler: